Qigong Moving Meditation Class

 - grounding energy to help calm a busy mind

-- releasing emotions and calming the stress response down to increase resilience
+- releasing emotions and calming the stress response to increase resilience

-- meditation techniques to become more aware of the present moment and synchronize mind, body, spirit
+- learning meditation techniques to increase awareness of the present moment and synchronize mind, body, spirit

 What is Qigong?

 - Qigong can be viewed as a medicinal movement practice, combining breath work, relaxation, meditation, movement, and self-massage all in one.